flyteorg/flyte/README.md

 This creates a local Flyte sandbox.
 Once the sandbox is ready, you should see the following message: `Flyte is ready!
 Flyte UI is available at http://localhost:30081/console`.

-Go ahead and visit http://localhost:30081/console to view the Flyte dashboard.
+Visit http://localhost:30081/console to view the Flyte dashboard.

 Here's a quick visual tour of the console.